NOTICE // Educational content about AI tooling for litigation support, not legal advice. Consult a qualified attorney for matter-specific guidance.

-eDiscovery for litigation support teams in 2026
+eDiscovery for litigation support teams, 2026 toolkit and skillset.

 Litigation support in 2026 is a more technically demanding role than it was five years ago.
-The processing-to-review handoff is no longer primarily a data wrangling problem -- it is increasingly an AI workflow validation problem.
+The processing-to-review handoff is no longer primarily a data wrangling problem, it is increasingly an AI workflow validation problem.
 Platform coordination, prompt engineering, and statistical sampling are now core skills.
 This page addresses the full toolkit.

 The litigation support role in 2026